RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Exercise_1_Vagrant/README.md

 # Solution

-🚧🚧🚧 Before we proceed please ensure you have a hypervisor compatible with vagrant, an example of such is virtualbox or VMware etc.🚧🚧🚧
+🚧🚧 Before we proceed please ensure you have a hypervisor compatible with vagrant, an example of such is virtualbox or VMware etc.🚧🚧

 Step 1: